-Sustainable development: Defined by the World Commission of on Environment and Development in 1987 as 'development that meets the needs of the present without compromising the ability of future generations to meet their own needs' (NPPF 2018 para 7).
-The NPPF 2018 states (para.
-8) that there are three dimensions to sustainable development: economic, social and environmental.
+Sustainable development: Defined by the World Commission of on Environment and Development in 1987 as 'development that meets the needs of the present without compromising the ability of future generations to meet their own needs'.
+The NPPF states that there are three dimensions to sustainable development: economic, social and environmental.